terror/zk/README.md

 ## Installation

-`zk` should run on any system, including Linux, MacOS, and the BSDs.
+`zk` should run on most systems, including Linux, MacOS, and the BSDs.
+Windows support is being worked on!

 The easiest way to install it is by using [cargo](https://doc.rust-lang.org/cargo/index.html), the Rust package manager: